Growdeatechnology/delta_Cp_prediction/README.md

 fig. 3 Prediction plot

-R<sup>2</sup> was evaluated for the predicted values and it came out to be
+R<sup>2</sup> was evaluated for the predicted values and it came out to be 0.51.
+This reduction in the accuracy of the model was assumed to be due to the presence of outliers.
+Major outliers according to previous plots were removed from the data and this data was then used for model training.
+The predicted data was plotted against observed data which is represented in fig. 4 and is evident to outperform previous result.

 ![image](https://github.com/Growdeatechnology/Cp_prediction/assets/72397529/08d6f44c-3ff8-40f4-a336-bd091d8206fb)

 fig. 4 Prediction plot after removing outliers

+The prepared model is capable to predict accurate value of &Delta;Cp, with R<sup>2</sup> = 0.92.